-All Masons employed shall meekly receive their wages without murmuring or mutiny, and not desert the Master till the work is finished.
+All Masons employed shall meekly receive their wages vithout murmuring or mutiny, and not desert the Master till the work is finished.

-\ Dermott says: "A Master Mason only must be the surveyor or Master of the work."
+\ DERMOTT says: "A Master Mason only must be the surveyor of Master of the work."
 Here again the alteration of Dermott has, in modern usage, superseded the original regulation.
-Fellow Crafts are not now eligible to office.
+Fellew Crafts are not now eligible to office.